Cane Corso Considered Aggressive and Unadoptable

 It appears from your inquiry that you’ve embraced your Cane Corso into your life as if he is a pet.
 If you’ve read any of my multiple articles about the Cane Corso they, in my opinion, are not entirely – just a pet.
 They are hobbies.
 I’m not trying to be humorous.
 They are a breed that requires a greater commitment than many other breeds.
 Greater than many companion dog owners have the time or the skill set.

 What currently passes for obedience in North America is not an option for responsible Cane Corso ownership.
-The sort of ‘all positive’ all the time obedience that revolves around a treat is not the sort you should be seeking.
+The sort of ”All Positive/Force-Free” all the time obedience that revolves around a treat is not the sort you should be seeking.
 This nonsense is to true dog obedience what fast food is to nutrition.
 Nor am I talking about the ‘might is right’ methods.
 I don’t find either particularly effective or for that matter, respectful of dogs.

 What I’m talking about is learning how your Cane Corso sees the world.
 How he makes connections as to who is the teacher and who is the student.
 (What you are describing is I think, a Cane Corso that thinks you are a roommate.)
-With a proper respectful relationship, you go on to teaching him his foundation exercises without distractions and only when it is clear he understand do you move on to low-level distractions and finally (in your case) around the sort of things that are triggering his episodes.
+With a proper respectful relationship, you go on to teaching him his foundation exercises without distractions and only when it is clear he understands do you move on to low-level distractions and finally (in your case) around the sort of things that are triggering his episodes.

 The type of training I do and describe in my book ‘Nature’s Template – Dog Training with Nature’s Template’ in addition to building a healthy teacher/student relationship includes conveying to a dog through structured exercises that sometimes you won’t be asking him to do something but in fact, are telling him.